 Safely parallelising GDAL with multiprocessing.Pool requires three things: forcing the spawn process start method so workers receive no inherited C-level state, running a per-worker initializer that calls gdal.UseExceptions() and caps internal threads to 1, and explicitly setting dataset references to None when a task finishes.
 Without these steps, fork-based pools produce silent raster corruption and segmentation faults.
-This page is part of the Multiprocessing Geospatial Tasks guide inside the broader Spatial Batch Processing & Async Workflows reference.
+It builds on the Multiprocessing Geospatial Tasks guide, part of the broader Spatial Batch Processing & Async Workflows reference.

 Prerequisites